 How Long Do Green Coffee Beans Stay Fresh

 Companies market green coffee to last for years.
 But in reality, you should be roasting and then drinking those beans between 6 to 12 months.
-Keep them any longer than that, and they will start to expire and lose their overall quality, distinct flavours, and aromas.
+Keep them any longer than that; they will expire and lose their overall quality, distinct flavours, and aromas.

 For example, information on how long they have been stored before being shipped and the coffee storage conditions are not always readily available.
-It’s these unknowns that can make a big difference in their shelf life.
+These unknowns can make a big difference in their shelf life.